alex-james-vukovity/react-file-structure/README.md

 Why?
 Helps keep the application structure small and easy to maintain in the early stages, while being easy to evolve as the application grows.

 Why?
-Contianer components often have many companion files and can clutter a folder quickly.
+Container components often have many companion files and can clutter a folder quickly.

 ### I: Identify.
 Name the file such that you instantly know what it contains and represents

 Spend less time hunting and pecking for code, and become more efficient.
 Longer file names are far better than short-but-obscure abbreviated names.

 Naming conventions are hugely important to maintainability and readability.
-This guide recommends naming conventions for the file name and the symbol name.
+This guide recommends naming conventions for the file name and the type name.

 ### F: Flat.
 Keep a flat folder structure as long as possible.